 Item Number 2.
-Labor Condition Application (LCA) or Employment Training Administration (ETA) Case Number.
+Labor Condition Application ETA Case Number.
 This should match the case number listed on the ETA Form 9035, Labor Condition Application for Nonimmigrant Workers submitted with this petition.

 Item Number 3.
 SOC Code.
 This is the Standard Occupational Classification (SOC) code.
 You can obtain the SOC codes from the Department of Labor (DOL), Bureau of Labor Statistics at www.bls.gov/soc.
-Type or print the code from left to right, one digit in each of the six boxes.